aklauritzen/tic-tac-toe/README.md

 ## I have added new features to the game
 * Toggle button to sort move history
-* Add 2 x loops to create square board (instead of hardcoding board)
+* Added 2 x loops to create the square board (instead of hardcoding the board)
-* Highlight selected move in history list
+* Highlight selected move in the history list
 * History item now shows move position (col/row)